 Create promotional materials that match your target audience.
 If you’re trying to reach data scientists with an AI solution, you may need intricate white papers or Medium articles—they may not appreciate Instagram stories or posts that work well to sell shoes and clothing.
 Nike is a master of finding its audience with a variety of techniques:

-Ad campaigns and social media posts that inspire with regulate people and famous athletes
+- Ad campaigns and social media posts that inspire regular people and famous athletes

 Build strong relationships and measure wisely